 Soil no good or no got soil?
 Plant in containers and windowboxes.
 See Windowbox.com.

 Herb plants (thyme honey!) are available now, tomato plants will be sold till July 16th, "cool" season fall plants will be available for shipping August 18th from the Tasteful Garden.

 National Sustainable Agriculture Information Service's resource guide to organic and sustainable vegetable production.

 Andiamo, alfalfa!
 Basta, bok choy!
 Zounds, zucchini!
 Blossom bounteously for our tables and the bees.

 Story by Mindy Pennybacker.
 This article originally appeared in Plenty in June 2008.
-It was moved to MNN.com in July 2009.
+It was moved to MNN.com.